 A Child is born, unto us a Son is given!
 Set your heart and mind on the message of hope this Christmas.
 Then, communicate the reality of hope with those you encounter during Christmas season.

 1) The Presentation of Jesus in the Temple (La Présentation de Jésus au Temple).
-(Image used for illustrative purposes) (Photo credit: By Jacques Joseph Tissot (1836-1902) [No known copyright restrictions/Public domain]/Brooklyn Museum/Enhancement, MKM Portfolios)
+(Image used for illustrative purposes) (Photo credit: By Jacques Joseph Tissot (1836-1902)/Purchased by public subscription/[No known copyright restrictions]/Brooklyn Museum/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, devotional comments only.
 Repost/Reprint with permission from the author via Contact Form under ABOUT.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.